 I also teach classes to genealogists on several subjects.
 See the Classes Taught page for a listing.

 I am a Past President of the Central Florida Genealogical Society and was on their Board of Directors for 12 years.
 I am currently the Coordinator of both the Hobday/Hobdy and Hatfield DNA Projects.
 I am a member of the International Society of Family History Writers and Editors, and the Society of Florida Archivists.
 I am a frequent contributor to several genealogical publications.
-I am a member of the Daughters of the American Revolution, Daughters of the American Colonists, First Families of St. Louis, The Society of Indiana Pioneers, and the Bridger Family Association.
-I am a board member and webmaster for the Bridger Family Association, and the Historian and webmaster for the Drawdy-Rouse Cemetery, and am the webmaster for the the William P. Duval Chapter of the DAR.
-I am also a member of several regional historical and genealogical societies including the New England Historic Genealogical Society, the Tidewater Genealogical Society, Wilson County (NC) Genealogical Society, Isle of Wight (VA) Historical Society, St. Louis (MO) Genealogical Society, and the KYOWVA Genealogical and Historical Society, the Wabash Valley Genealogy Society, among several others.
+I am a member of the Jamestowne Society, Daughters of the American Revolution, Daughters of the American Colonists, First Families of St. Louis, The Society of Indiana Pioneers, and the Bridger Family Association.
+I am a board member and webmaster for the Bridger Family Association, and the Historian and Webmaster for the Drawdy-Rouse Cemetery, and am the webmaster for the the William P. Duval Chapter of the DAR.
+I am also a member of several regional historical and genealogical societies including the New England Historic Genealogical Society, the Tidewater Genealogical Society, Wilson County (NC) Genealogical Society, Isle of Wight (VA) Historical Society, St. Louis (MO) Genealogical Society, and the KYOWVA Genealogy and Historical Society, the Wabash Valley Genealogy Society, among several others.

 If you want to contact Elaine, email her at Elaine64@aol.com.